 Pioneer Plastics has knowledge and experience with over 100 different resins.

 We evaluate each customer’s needs, and we pick the resin that would suit their project best.

 We only use the highest quality materials.
 From commodity grades to engineered thermoplastics, our engineering team will pick the best material for your project.

 Our staff has over 140 years of combined experience in the injection molding industry.
-We’re experts in finding the right resin for your plastic product.

 If you want to learn more about our plastic product manufacturing process, read more here!